Srinidhi-hub/Portfolio/README.md

 **Project:** Optimization of methanol production in UNISIM by using the six sigma DMAIC methodology.
 - Utilized plots (fishbone, run charts) to implement define and measure phase to assess initial process state.
 - Pareto and residual plots were used to implement analyze and improve phases and visualize production rates.
-- hypothesis testing indicated a significant increase in production (p<= 0.05).
+- hypothesis testing informed a significant increase in production (p<= 0.05).
 - Implemented Control phase using contour plots and narrowed the ranges of parameters for increased yield.
 - Checked for special cause variations during the optimization for preventing errors.